Agoric/documentation/main/guides/orchestration/how-orch-works.md

 ICA greatly enhances the flexibility and capability of blockchain orchestration by enabling direct, programmable interactions between blockchains.
 This opens up a wide range of possibilities for cross-chain applications, from decentralized finance (DeFi) to supply chain management.

-For more information, you can read about [blockchain scalability](https://www.investopedia.com/terms/b/blockchain-scalability.asp) and [cross-chain communication](https://www.coindesk.com/learn/what-is-cross-chain-communication/).